Putin says there will be no peace in Ukraine until Russia's goals, still unchanged, are achieved

 “I believe it’s stupid and irresponsible on behalf of the country’s political leadership, but it’s their business,” he said.

 Putin, who has held power for nearly 24 years and announced last week he is running for reelection, was greeted with applause as he arrived in the hall in central Moscow.
-He didn't hold his traditional news conference last year after his military failed to take Kyiv and as the Ukrainian army retook territory in the east and south.
+He didn't hold his traditional news conference last year after his military failed to capture Kyiv and as the Ukrainian army retook lost territory.

-But with Ukrainian President Volodymyr Zelenskyy forced to plead for more U.S aid amid a stalling counteroffensive and fracturing Western support, he decided to face the media once more — although the session is heavily choreographed and is more about spectacle than scrutiny.
+But with Ukrainian President Volodymyr Zelenskyy pleading for more U.S aid amid a stalling counteroffensive and fracturing Western support, he decided to face reporters once more — although the session is heavily choreographed and more spectacle than scrutiny.

-It was the first time that Putin, who has heavily limited his interaction with foreign media, faced questions from Western journalists since the fighting in Ukraine began.
-Ordinary citizens had the chance to submit questions alongside those from journalists, and Russian state media said at least 2 million of them had been sent in ahead of time.
+It was the first time that Putin took questions from Western journalists since the fighting in Ukraine began.
+Ordinary citizens were able to submit questions alongside those from journalists, and Russian media said at least 2 million were sent in advance.

 The news conference began with questions about Ukraine and highlighted concerns some Russians have about another wave of mobilization.

-“There is no need” for mobilization now, Putin said, because 1,500 men are being recruited every day.
-As of Wednesday evening, 486,000 soldiers have signed a contract with the Russian military, he said.
+“There is no need” for mobilization now, Putin said, because 1,500 men are recruited every day.
+As of Wednesday, 486,000 soldiers have signed contracts with the military, he said.

-The move, which he announced in September 2022, prompted thousands of Russians to leave the country.

 He reiterated that Moscow’s goals in Ukraine — “de-Nazification, de-militarization and a neutral status” of Ukraine — remain unchanged.
-He had spelled out those loosely defined objectives the day he sent troops into its neighbor in February 2022.
+He had spelled out those loosely defined objectives the day he sent in troops February 2022.

-The claim of “de-Nazification” refers to Russia’s allegations that Ukraine's government is heavily influenced by radical nationalist and neo-Nazi groups — an allegation derided by Kyiv and the West.
+The claim of “de-Nazification” refers to Russia’s false assertions that Ukraine’s government is heavily influenced by radical nationalist and neo-Nazi groups — an allegation derided by Kyiv and the West.

 Putin has also demanded that Ukraine remain neutral and refrain from joining NATO.

+While Moscow had accepted the new reality after the USSR's collapse in 1991, Putin said he was forced to respond to what he described as an attempt by the West to turn Ukraine into a tool to challenge and threaten Russia.

+“Russians and Ukrainians are one people, and what’s going on now is a huge tragedy, a civil war between brothers who have found themselves on the opposite sides,” he added.

-Putin's last news conference was in 2021 amid U.S warnings that Russia was on the brink of sending troops into Ukraine.
-He delayed his annual state-of-the-nation address until February of this year.
+Putin's last news conference was in 2021 as the U.S warned that Russia was about to send troops into Ukraine.
+He delayed an annual state-of-the-nation address until February 2023.

-Relations since then between Russia and the U.S. have plunged to new lows as the conflict has continued and after Moscow detained U.S. journalist Evan Gershkovich while on a reporting trip to Russia in March.
+Relations with the U.S. since then have plunged to new lows as the conflict continued.
+Russia detained Moscow-based U.S. journalist Evan Gershkovich in March.

 Shortly before Putin spoke, a Russian court ruled that Gershkovich, 32, must stay behind bars until at least Jan.
 30.

-Note: This story has been updated to correct that 244,000 is the number of troops called up to fight and are in Ukraine, not the total number there.